Sleeping Well After 60: Dos and Don’ts Backed by the Latest Sleep Research

-Sleep Lowers Food Cravings
+Lowers Food Cravings

+Having food issues?
 Sleep helps with the absorption of nutrients, regulates appetite, and helps with healthy food selection through impulse control.

-Sleep Keeps Your Immune System Healthy
+Keeps Your Immune System Healthy

-Sleep helps fight infection and has been found to help protect against cold and flu.
+Another benefit of sleeping well is that it helps fight infection and has been found to help protect against cold and flu.
 Recent research found that sleep protects against some cancers by reducing inflammation.

-Sleep Helps You Feel Happier and Less Anxious
+Helps You Feel Happier and Less Anxious

 Improving sleep quality is used as a therapeutic tool for people with bipolar disorder, anxiety, and other mental health conditions.